 - Chiropractic – Chiropractic spinal adjustments realign the vertebrae with the goal of relieving impinged nerves.

 Herbal supplements, acupuncture, and hypnosis may not work for everyone.
 If your nerve pain is hindering your lifestyle, it may be time to consider the minimally invasive procedures offered at Laser Spine Institute.
-Contact one of our orthopedic specialists?to learn more about?innovative endoscopic techniques that have helped tens of thousands of people rediscover their lives without back and neck pain.
+Contact one of our orthopedic specialists to learn more about innovative minimally invasive techniques that have helped tens of thousands of people rediscover their lives without back and neck pain.